 Speaker playback issues

 A speaker is an audio source with a complex pattern.
-I.e. the speaker radiates sound rays with different intensity in different directions.
+I.e. the speaker radiates sound rays with different intensities in different directions.
 All these rays bounce and re-bounce off many different surfaces in a listening room.

 Direct acoustic rays from left and right speakers, bounced and re-bounced rays are mixed